benabed/clik/doc/designchoices.rst

 The library computes an approximation of the log likelihood
 -----------------------------------------------------------

-Nothing to add here.
+And nothing else.
 The library does not compute minus the log likelihood or a chi2 like value.
 Just the log likelihood.
 A function is provided in each language to compute the log likelihood, given a set of parameters.

 .. _querying: